Oftentimes I think of life as merely a novel of love and loss. Of eventualities that happen as if it was meant to be all along.

 A decade later, the man who is her best friend, who is the actual narrator of this story, gets a phone call from the young woman who had helped break up the marriage.

 She wants to meet with him.
 It is a brief time he spends across the table from her.
 He can’t imagine what she wants now.
 All these years later.

-One of she and the now dead novelist in Rome during one of their trysts.
+There is a photo of her and the now-dead novelist in Rome during one of their trysts.
 And one of her husband and two sons.

 Why would she think he wanted these things?
 He knows he will not keep them.

-And then it hits him that the older boy is not her husband’s child, but is the child of the novelist.
+And then it hits him that the older boy is not the wandering husband’s child, but instead is the child of the novelist.

 When we love, we begin to trust.
-And before we know it, the two are entertwined.
+And before we know it, the two are intertwined.
 And when trust erodes, so does love.